 “stratagems and spoils” “The Book” was never published because Boyd Rice had one of his friends post the book’s materials on a private website, and having Boyd Rice name only as the author, and as Red Wheel/Weiser Publications did find out, both Tracy R. Tywman and Boyd Rice were out of their favor.
 And the 2nd “missed opportunity” was done, once again, because of Boyd Rice low and selfish want to claim Tracy’s vision as his.

-“Let no such man be trusted” For a reference or, as well for laughs, below is Boyd Rice statement regarding Tracy Twyman’s The Vessel of God, and do note it doesn’t necessitate a true statement as it have been revealed in Tracy’s letter to Boyd; yet the reference about the history of the book is mentioned in his latest interview.
+“Let no such man be trusted” For a reference or, as well for laughs, below is Boyd Rice statement regarding Tracy Twyman’s The Vessel of God, and do note it doesn’t necessitate a true statement as it has been revealed in Tracy’s letter to Boyd; yet the reference about the history of the book is mentioned in his latest interview.
+Of course, there is no reference to his plagiarism and theft in his interview.

 “Me and this [base, as the mind of the speaker] girl, wrote a whole book about this one time, and I wrote 10 of chapters and she 3 of the chapters and we had a deal with Redwheel/Weiser, and because of her being an [devoid, as the moral character of the speaker] this thing was never printed, and had it been printed, I would had probably been you know a wealthy man now, but had it been printed, I would had still been answering questions about Rennes le Chateau, you know 20 years later, so it is probably good it wasn’t printed and be the best seller, so that will allow me some to have a kind of normal way of life”.
 Boyd Rice, October 2019 on Paul Fredric’s Daimonosophy #62 A Conversation with Boyd Rice